Crito-VanaheimServers/VGS_ASA_Server_Control_Bot/README.md

     Designate a channel for game chat.
 The Bot will display any in game chat that is sent in global channel to this channel.
     Discord users can chat with players in game thru this channel without being in game.

+Change Notes:
+	12/20/23 Added slash command for admin channel to put in any rcon command and run it from the bot to server.

 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation